fluidecho/kurunt/README.md

 Kurunt is a distributed message processing framework for real-time data.

-Kurunt can be used for real-time analytics, applications, ETL.
-Is easy to get started no coding required.
+Can be used for real-time analytics, applications, ETL.
+Is's easy to get started no coding required.

 ## Features

-- Real-time streaming system.
+- Streaming system, processing messages in real-time.
 - Implemented 100% Javascript for Node.js.
-- Scalable across machines or can run on a single cpu, from BeagleBone to the cloud.
+- Scalable across machines or on a single cpu, from BeagleBone to the cloud.
 - Fault taulerant message delivery, can be setup with no single point of failure.
 - Uses zeromq like message patterns for processing.
 - No coding required, has a web admin or can code your own inputs, workers, stores.